H.R. 1533: PIIA Reform Act

 Executive agencies

-They must add plans to reduce improper payments to their financial management plans, send those plans to the Overpayment Czar, and submit annual reports for 10 fiscal years beginning with the first fiscal year after enactment.
+They would add a plan to reduce improper payments to their financial-management plans, route it through the Overpayment Czar, and file annual reports for ten fiscal years starting the first year after enactment — or risk 5% to 10% cuts to their administrative accounts.

 Agency Chief Financial Officers

-The Overpayment Czar may recommend policy changes directly to the Chief Financial Officer of any executive agency to improve reliable estimates of improper payments.
+The Overpayment Czar could recommend policy changes directly to any agency's CFO to produce more reliable estimates of improper payments.

-State governments running TANF, Medicaid, SNAP, unemployment compensation, and WIC
+States running TANF, Medicaid, SNAP, unemployment, and WIC

-These states must use OMB-published payment integrity tools starting 1 year after enactment, report annually by September 30, and may have to repay the Treasury for the total amount of overpayment in a covered program if they fail to use the required tools.
+Starting one year after enactment, these states would have to use OMB-published payment-integrity tools, report annually by September 30, and repay the Treasury for the total overpayment in a covered program if they fail to use the required tools.

 New high-spending federal programs